This is a guest posting by Bob Reselman

 The application designer puts the photo processor logic into a Docker image and stores the container image in a public repository, such as Docker Hub.
 Eventually, the image will be deployed as an isolated container on a virtual machine.

 Now it’s time to do a traditional deployment.
 Once the container image has been created, the deployment engineer needs to create a cluster of virtual machines, deploy a container on each machine, and then get all the networking and load balancing coordinated.
-Even using automation, this is a good deal of work that can be time-consuming and error-prone.
+Even using automation, there is a good deal of work that can be time-consuming and error-prone.

 Let’s take another approach that uses Kubernetes.